 And it has come to pass that a relief loan of \$795,369 to be distributed among counties of South, West and East Texas during November and December has been approved by the Reconstruction Finance corporation.
 These funds will become available immediately.
-Texas has previously been given a loan of \$366,000, and the second advance brought the total to \$1,161,966.
-All this is a reminder that in announcing approval of the BEHIND THE SCENES IN for direct popular votes on the governor's veto. ssue, and although only nine or Congress legalizes it this winter, resubmission. wet victories in November are Since 1926, the largest previous wet victories in November are visory referenda for or against and other officials. the state codes are Arizona, California, Colorado, Louisiana, Michigan.
-New Jersey, North Dakota, O'NLY four of the last 16 state-Oregon and Washington.
-The question of repealing the 1928. federal amendment is before the cut, while Louisiana voters will and Missouri did so by an over-decide whether the state should whelming vote.
-Colorado voters THE wets, riding on the great federal law. tide of anti-prohibition sentiment reflected in the major party win victories in all 12 states.
-WASHINGTON.-Nearly half of the 48 states may have voted against prohibition there were had a such a such as a such a against prohibition through ref- had such an act.
-Illinois two erenda by the time Congress en- years ago voted overwhelmingly counters the wet-dry issue once for repeal of the state act and the more at its short session this win-amendment, and when the legislature sought to carry out the This is by far the biggest year mandate it was balked by the At the time of the Democratic 10 states are now in a position to primary this year, Texas voters permit the sale of beer in case cast their ballots three to one for likely to be heeded by several referendum year, the trend in state legislatures at their forth- such popular votes has been all ming sessions.
-A dozen states will vote on minor defeat.
-The general motheir own enforcement acts or on mentum of the wet tide lately has the merits of the eighteenth caused all referenda, advisory and Those whose voters otherwise, to be regarded as virwill declare in mandatory or ad- tual mandates to state legislators won by the drys, and none since In 1926 California barely susvoters of Wyoming and Connecti- tained her state enforcement act petition Congress for resubmis- rejected a proposal which would have allowed intoxicating liquors if and when not in conflict with In the same year Montana repealed her state act, Nevada voted platforms, are just confident for federal repeal and New York, enough to believe that they will Illinois and Wisconsin voters declared for modification of the Six states already have re- Volstead Act by large majorities.
+Texas has previously been given a loan of \$366,000, and the second advance brought the All this is a reminder that in announcing approval of the BEHIND THE SCENES IN BY RODNEY DUTCHER ASHINGTON .- Nearly half of the 48 states may have voted for direct popular votes on the governor's veto. issue, and although only nine or Congress legalizes it this winter, resubmission wet victories in November are Since 1926 visory referenda for or against and other officials. the state codes are Arizona, California, Colorado, Louisiana, Michigan, New Jersey, North Dakota, O'NLY four of the last 16 state- Oregon and Washington.
+The question of repealing the 1928.
+THE wets, riding on the great tide of anti-prohibition sentiment reflected in the major party platforms, are just confident for federal repeal and New York, enough to believe that they will Illinois and Wisconsin voters dewin victories in all 12 states.

+pealed their own enforcement acts -New York, Nevada, Montana Wisconsin, Massachusetts and Rhode Island.
+Maryland never against prohibition through referenda by the time Congress enverse ago voted overwhelmingly counters the wet-dry issue once more at its short session this winlature sought to carry out the This is by far the biggest year mandate it was balked by the At the time of the Democratic 10 states are now in a position to primary this year, Texas voters permit the sale of beer in case cast their ballots three to one for Since 1926, the largest previous likely to be heeded by several referendum year, the trend in state legislatures at their forth-coming sessions. to the wets, except for a single A dozen states will vote on minor defeat.
+The general motheir own enforcement acts or on mentum of the wet tide lately has the merits of the eighteenth caused all referenda, advisory and amendment.
+Those whose voters otherwise, to be regarded as virwill declare in mandatory or ad- tual mandates to state legislators wide referenda have been won by the drys, and none since federal amendment is before the In 1926 California barely susvoters of Wyoming and Connecti- tained her state enforcement act cut, while Louisiana voters will and Missouri did so by an overdecide whether the state should whelming vote.
+Colorado voters petition Congress for resubmis- rejected a proposal which would have allowed intoxicating liquors if and when not in conflict with federal law.
+In the same year Montana repealed her state act, Nevada voted clared for modification of the Six states already have re- Volstead Act by large majorities.
 CARRY ON!